WHAT WE DO

 We offer direct grant support to individual Native American, Alaska Native, and Native Hawaiian artists and culture bearers.
 By investing in individuals, families and households are elevated, thus creating change that ripples out into their communities.

-Our work is nation wide, building a network of Native artists and culture bearers who are contributing the rich fabric of their communities and the nation as whole.
+We work all across Indian Country, building a network of Native artists and culture bearers who are contributing the rich fabric of their communities.
 Through our fellowships, awards and trainings we bring artists together, creating more opportunity for collective impact.

 why artists and culture bearers?